BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Introduction

-Early approaches to this challenge often relied on handcrafted features, such as correlation-based functional connectivity matrices~\cite{khajehnejad2023complex}, and shallow models like general linear models (GLMs) or Independent Component Analysis (ICA)~\cite{beldzik2013contributive}.
-With the rise of deep learning, more expressive models like BrainNetCNN~\cite{kawahara2017brainnetcnn} and BrainGNN~\cite{li2021braingnn} introduced graph-based architectures for connectivity data, which were later advanced by Transformer-based models like the Brain Network Transformer (BNT) \cite{kan2022brain} to better capture long-range dependencies.
-While valuable, these methods often model the brain as a static graph, losing the rich temporal information inherent in neural signals and falling short in capturing the full hierarchical and nonlinear dependencies of brain networks~\cite{bullmore2009complex}.
-This limitation prompted a shift toward dynamic models, such as TAVRNN~\cite{khajehnejad2024tavrnn}, which explicitly capture the time-varying nature of brain connectivity and offer a more fine-grained view of neural dynamics.
+Early attempts relied on handcrafted features, such as correlation-based connectivity matrices~\cite{khajehnejad2023complex}, or shallow models including general linear models and independent component analysis~\cite{beldzik2013contributive}.
+With the advent of deep learning, graph-based architectures such as BrainNetCNN~\cite{kawahara2017brainnetcnn} and BrainGNN~\cite{li2021braingnn} enabled more expressive modelling of connectome data, later extended by Transformer-based designs like the Brain Network Transformer~\cite{kan2022brain}.
+While influential, these approaches often reduce the brain to a static graph, overlooking the rich temporal dynamics of neural activity and the nonlinear dependencies that span across spatial and temporal scales~\cite{bullmore2009complex}.
+Dynamic models such as TAVRNN~\cite{khajehnejad2024tavrnn} have begun to address this by explicitly capturing time-varying interactions, offering a more refined view of neural dynamics.

-The latest evolution is the development of large-scale, self-supervised foundation models for neuroimaging.
-Inspired by the success of Transformers like BERT~\cite{devlin2019bert} and JEPA~\cite{assran2023self} in other domains, models such as BrainLM~\cite{caro2023brainlm} and Brain-JEPA~\cite{dong2024brain} have set new benchmarks by learning generalizable representations directly from fMRI time series.
-However, these powerful models are often characterized by large parameter counts and data requirements.
-Critically, most prior work has focused on either functional or structural data in isolation, while the fusion of these intrinsic neural modalities within a unified, lightweight foundation model remains a significant open challenge.
+The latest wave of progress has come from large-scale, self-supervised foundation models for neuroimaging.
+Inspired by breakthroughs in natural language processing and computer vision~\cite{devlin2019bert,assran2023self}, recent efforts such as BrainLM~\cite{caro2023brainlm} and Brain-JEPA~\cite{dong2024brain} have demonstrated the potential of general-purpose architectures trained directly on fMRI time series.
+However, these models are often prohibitively large, demanding enormously large datasets and huge computational resources.
+More critically, they typically focus on either functional or structural data in isolation, leaving the multimodal integration of these intrinsic neural features largely unexplored.

-In this work, we address this gap by introducing BrainSymphony, a Transformer-based multimodal framework designed to learn a unified representation from fMRI time series and structural connectivity.
-Our model's architecture processes each modality with specialized components to capture its unique properties.
-For fMRI, three parallel streams—a Spatial Transformer, a Temporal Transformer, and a 1D-CNN—encode spatial, temporal, and local signal context, respectively.
-These diverse functional features are then distilled into a unified embedding by a Perceiver module.
-In parallel, a novel self-supervised Signed Graph Transformer models the structural connectome, preserving crucial information about edge weight, sign, and directionality.
-Finally, these modality-specific representations are integrated via an adaptive fusion gate, producing powerful embeddings that generalize to a wide range of downstream tasks.